🚀 See Middesk in action with an instant, self-guided demo

 Watchlist screening is a critical risk assessment process in business verification.
 Failing to avoid businesses — or people associated with them — on sanctions lists and other watchlists can potentially constitute a crime and land your company in serious legal trouble.
 It’s important to get watchlist screening right.

 Middesk’s Business Verification solution helps with this by providing essential watchlist coverage for the US’s OFAC, BIS, and State Department.
-Our Enhanced Screenings add-on expands this coverage to other US watchlists, prominent international watchlists (EU Consolidated Financial Sanctions List, UNSC Consolidated List, Interpol Red Notices, and more), PEP & RCA databases, and adverse media coverage.
+Our Enhanced Screenings add-on runs OFAC checks and expands coverage to other US watchlists, prominent international watchlists (EU Consolidated Financial Sanctions List, UNSC Consolidated List, Interpol Red Notices, and more), PEP & RCA databases, and adverse media coverage.

 The more data you have, the more signals you have at your disposal to assess risk associated with your B2B relationships.
-For more information, contact our sales team.
+Schedule a demo with our sales team to learn how Middesk can help you automate watchlist screening so you can verify businesses faster and more reliably.

 No items found.